-If you see or suspect unethical behavior by which International Paper might suffer harm, including any violation of the Code or a company policy, be proactive, do the right thing and Speak Up!
+If you see or suspect unethical behavior, including any violation of the Code or a company policy, be proactive, do the right thing and Speak Up!
 You can report your concerns to one of the contacts listed in the "How Do I Report a Concern?" section of the Code.
 It is our shared responsibility to Speak Up!